IHC subsidiary Multiply to list directly on Abu Dhabi's main market

 In October, CEO Syed Basar Shueb told Reuters that IHC was planning to offer shares in Multiply, a holding company that invests in tech-focussed businesses, through an IPO.

-An IHC spokesperson on Monday did not immediately respond to a request for comment on why those plans were changed.
+"Multiply Group had been exploring an IPO and a direct listing and a decision was taken to go for a direct listing," an IHC spokesperson said in an emailed statement to Reuters.

+"(This) gives our shareholders immediate access to actively trade their shares without restrictions, superior liquidity and an attractive valuation for growth companies such as ours," the spokesperson said.

-Multiply had assets of 8.2 billion dirhams ($2.23 billion) at the end of September, IHC said in its bourse filing on Monday.
+Multiply had assets of 8.2 billion dirhams ($2.23 billion) at the end of September, IHC said in a bourse filing on Monday.

 "The Group intends to pursue further growth, organically and through scalable acquisitions, focusing on digital innovation in diverse sectors, including automotive, utilities, capital, wellness, and communications," it said.